Digital Direct Mail Printing: Your Green Choice

 By working with the design team, printers can help facilitate the “gang” of print runs.
 Ganging, where different direct mail and marketing components are printed in a single print run, reduces waste, particularly on short print runs.

-3. Try new techniques of printing
+3. Try new techniques for printing

 Be open to testing new printing and production methods that could result in increased efficiency.
 When it comes to printing, this includes experimenting with new printing techniques like digital and computer-to-plate printing.
 These innovative techniques contribute to reduced chemical waste, paper waste, and overall emissions.